TeamIngrid/ProjectMem/docs/examples/lawn_mower.md

 ![](../../assets/images/examples/lawn_mower/new_item.jpg)

-Now that you entered all the required actions, click “done”.
-You will land back to dashboard and see new item “my lawn mower” with warning sign saying
-“insufficient information… add current hours”.
-Memseer doesn’t know how many hours did you put on your lawn mower so far and it needs to know in order to calculate when and what needs to be done.
+Now that you’ve entered all the required actions, click Done.
+You’ll return to the dashboard and see a new item—My Lawn Mower—with a warning that says: “Insufficient information — add current hours.”
+Memseer doesn’t yet know how many hours you’ve put on your mower, and it needs that number to calculate what’s due and when.

 ![](../../assets/images/examples/lawn_mower/insufficient_info.png)